roytang/blog/content/notes/2013/06/347354665584836608/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/347354665584836608/
+title: ''
 ---

-RT [@Bender](https://twitter.com/Bender/): The greatest final season of the greatest show to ever be canceled twice starts tonight.
+The greatest final season of the greatest show to ever be canceled twice starts tonight.
 10/9c on [@ComedyCentral](https://twitter.com/ComedyCentral/).

-DO NOT DISAP…
+DO NOT DISAPPOINT ME